skymccrary/WoWhisper/README.md

 # WoWhisper

-An Add-on for World of Warcraft (Retail), & WoW Classic Anniversary - The Burning Crusade (TBC).
+An Add-on for World of Warcraft (Retail), & World of Warcraft Classic Anniversary.
 Allows you to select custom colors for your outbound messages in the following channels to improve readability and the overall in-game chat experience:

 - /whisper
 - /party (/p)